 Discipline is a very important component of successful parenting.
-Children need and crave boundaries and a loving parent(s) who is/are in charge.
-I learned this technique style from Supper Nanny Joe Frost.
+Children need and crave boundaries and loving parents who are in charge.
+I learned this technique style from Joe Frost.
 When talking to children for this technique, remember to always get down to their level and have them look you in the face.

 - When you see a child doing something wrong, ask them to stop.
 And maybe refocus them on something else.